 About toddler play and cognitive development

 Play is vital for your toddler’s cognitive development, because it’s one of the main ways that your child explores the world.
-Through exploration and experimentation, your child develops the ability to think, understand, make memories, imagine and work out what might happen next.
+Through exploration and experimentation, your child develops the ability to think, understand, communicate, make memories, imagine and work out what might happen next.

-What to expect: cognitive development in toddlers
+What to expect: toddler cognitive development

 Your toddler will probably: